PO Numbering System

 Discontinue completing any subrecipient commitment forms you receive from the other institutions participating in the clearinghouse and sending subrecipient commitment forms to those institutions, either at time of proposal or award.
 If an institution is not a part of the pilot, continue to do business with them as you have in the past (sending or receiving subrecipient commitment forms if needed.)

 If asked to complete a subrecipient commitment form by a participating institution, politely tell the other pilot institution that you are a member of the FDP Expanded Clearinghouse, and ask them to use the information from our profile posted at the link shown below instead of receiving a form from us.
-If the other school protests, tell Lesley Schmidt Sindberg (email@example.com), SPA's subaward compliance officer, so she can contact the subrecipient on your behalf.
-Be patient; it will take a while for staff at all pilot schools to be fully aware of the pilot.
+If the other school objects, email Rylee Pelzer (firstname.lastname@example.org), SPA Assistant Director, so she can contact the subrecipient on your behalf.
+Be patient; it will take a while for staff at all schools to be fully aware of the new process.

 At the time of the proposal, continue to collect necessary proposal data from your subrecipients (statements of work, budgets, signed letter of intent, biosketches, current, and pending support, etc.).
 You may continue to collect just-in-time data as you usually do.
 Do not, however, ask for any information that is included in that institution's online profile.